StunlockStudios/battlerite-docs/source/makingrequests/makingrequests.rst

 Pagination
 ---------------------------

 Where applicable, the server allows requests to limit the number of results returned via pagination.
 To paginate the primary data, supply pagination information to the query portion of the request using the ``limit`` and ``offset`` parameters.
-To fetch items 3 through 5 you would specify a ``limit`` of 5 and an ``offset`` of 3:
+To fetch items 3 through 5 you would specify a ``limit`` of 2 and an ``offset`` of 3:

 If not specified, the server will default to an ``offset`` of 0, and the following values for ``limit`` depending on the endpoint:

-| Matches: 5
+| /matches: 5
-| players/samples: 6
+| /players: 6

 Note that the above values are also the maximum values for ``limit``.